jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the **args** branch: add arguments to *Console* *__call__*, to be used like the command line arguments in the standalone applications.
-Also, several simplifications and untanglements.
+This is the **args** branch: add arguments to the *Console* *__call__* method that are analogous to command line arguments, so Piety console jobs can be invoked in an interactive Python session in the same way that the corresponding standalone programs are invoked from the system command line.
+Revise the *startup* and *main* functions in *ed*, *edsel* and other programs, to adopt a uniform organization that works in both an interactive Python session and a standalone program.
-Revisions to explanations in several .md files.
+Revise or replace several instances of confusing or overly complicated
+code: Replace the *ed.configure* function and the variables it updated by a new *config* module.
+Untangle *do_command* in *ed* and *edsel*.
+Simplify the *x* (script execution) command in *edo* and *samysh*.
+Make many minor revisions in style and naming.
+Add some documentation *.md* files and revise others.
 Begun 30 Jan 2018.

 Branches recently merged into **master**: